Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 TOTAL for Section V 690

-* Note: The name of the line has been changed based on the content of PBU 14/2000 "Accounting for intangible assets"
+* Note: The line title has been changed based on the content of PBU 14/2000 “Accounting for intangible assets”

-Assets Line code At the beginning of the reporting period At the end of the reporting period 1 2 3 4 Leased fixed assets (001) 910 including leasing.
-911 Inventory assets accepted for safekeeping (002) 920 Goods accepted for commission (004) 930 Written-off debt of insolvent debtors (007) 940 Collateral for obligations and payments received (008) 950 Security for obligations and payments issued (009) 960 Depreciation of housing stock (010) 970 Depreciation of objects of external improvement and other similar objects (010) 980 990
+Assets Line code At the beginning of the reporting period At the end of the reporting period 1 2 3 4 Leased fixed assets (001) 910 Including leasing 911 Inventory assets accepted for safekeeping (002) 920 Goods accepted for commission (004) 930 Debt of insolvent debtors written off at a loss (007) 940 Security for obligations and payments received (008) 950 Security for obligations and payments issued (009) 960 Depreciation of housing stock (010) 970 Depreciation of external improvement objects and other similar objects (010) 980 990

 (qualification certificate professional accountant from